HazwanMohaimin/HazwanMohaimin/README.md

 - 👋 Hi, I’m @HazwanMohaimin
-- 👀 I’m interested in Web and App development
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning content of Front-end Web Development
+- 🌱 I’m currently still learning anything in game development, especially in pixel art, coding and game design
-- 💞️ I’m looking to collaborate on anything to sharpen my web coding skills
+- 💞️ My dream is to remake and renew some old gba game into my version of it.
+From their storyline and design
 - 📫 How to reach me .....
 Email at hazwanmohaimin@gmail.com

 <!---